Why Choose Raleigh St. Augustine Grass for Your Next Lawn Project?

 If you compare St. Augustine with Bermuda grass for shade tolerance, then the St. Augustine certainly can subsist with less sunlight than the Bermuda grasses.
-The Raleigh St. Augustine and the Floratam probably need five or six hours of direct sunlight and then indirect, filtered sunlight throughout the rest of day.
+The Raleigh St. Augustine probably needs five or six hours of direct sunlight and then indirect, filtered sunlight throughout the rest of day.
 The sunlight under trimmed trees is what we would consider indirect sunlight.
 Direct sunlight around trees would be the morning or evening sun with the sun is coming underneath the trees from angles.
-While the Raleigh St. Augustine and Floratam need about five or six hours of direct sunlight each day, Palmetto St. Augustine grass can subsist on about half that day.
+While the Raleigh St. Augustine needs about five or six hours of direct sunlight each day, Palmetto St. Augustine grass can subsist on about four to five hours a day.
 All grasses prefer 100% sunlight and they look their best in those conditions, but St. Augustine can deal with less sunlight than say any of the Bermudas.

 As far as watering requirements, we say one inch of water per week.
 That would preferably occur over two waterings so half an inch of water twice a week.
 The ideal time to water is the day after or right after you mow your yard.
 The next morning after mowing, you follow up with a half inch of water and then three or four days later another half inch.
 If it’s out of your hose that’s about two hours in each area to put out a half inch.
 If you have an irrigation system, I’ve found that about 15 or 20 minutes per zone on a sprinkler system twice a week is enough water for established grass to do very well.